gonzalez-delgado/wgof_torus/README.md

 # wgof_torus
-Goodness-of-fit testing approaches on the two-dimensional flat torus based on Wasserstein distance
+Goodness-of-fit testing approaches on the two-dimensional flat torus based on Wasserstein distance.

 The goal of wgof_torus is to provide some practical approaches to perform two-sample goodness-of-fit tests for measures on the two-dimensional flat torus based on Wasserstein distance.
 These techniques are introduced and fully detailed in [arXiv] and consist on: